Pompoms and Sticky Tape Art and Math Play

 A sorting activity with pompoms and tape provides fine motor fun for preschoolers.
 This simple activity engages early learning math skills with counting and sorting.

 for information on cookies and affiliates

-Sorting activities are easy to set up with everyday materials.
-Colorful pompoms are perfect for sorting activities like this one with sticky tape.
+Preschool math activities are easy to set up with everyday materials.
+Colorful pompoms are perfect for a sorting activity like this one with sticky tape.

-Engage fine motor and math skills with this simple activity that also provides sensory experiences for preschoolers.
+Engage fine motor and math skills with this simple activity that also provides awesome sensory play for preschoolers.